Aleph-Alpha/ts-rs/README.md

 When ts-rs encounters an unsupported serde attribute, a warning is emitted, unless the feature `no-serde-warnings` is enabled.\
 We are currently waiting for [#54140](https://github.com/rust-lang/rust/issues/54140), which will improve the ergonomics arund these diagnostics.
+If you want errors instead, enable the feature `serde-errors`.

 ### Cargo Features
 | **Feature**        | **Description**                                                                                                                                     |